 Your supervising social worker

-Every foster carer has a supervising social worker allocated to them to support, advise and guide in every aspect of fostering.
+As a foster carer you will be allocated a supervising social worker who is there to support, advise and guide you in every aspect of fostering.
 Your supervising social worker will:

 - arrange for any additional support services needed